oppressionslayer/wsrf-sudoku-solved-series/README.md

 # Simple Wili's Sudoku Solved Series!

 **Andrew from (sudokuwiki) — you can get 100% on the forum hardest puzzles (all 48,765 of them) using one of three approaches larsudoku utilizes.
 No backtracking needed.** Pick whichever fits your architecture best: [Three Paths to 100%](Three_Paths_to_100_Percent.md) I'm happy to implement a unique approach you choose as well!
+Also your Fprcing Nets done recusively!
+They get 100% !!!
+Let's go!!!

 ---